 - Task lists

-To set up an integration with GitHub, you need to be a Product Owner in Aha! for the product you wish to integrate.
+To set up an integration with GitHub, you need to be a product owner or marketing owner in Aha! for the product you wish to integrate.
 You will also need to have an GitHub account that has proper access to create/edit records in GitHub for the repository you plan to integrate with.

-1. Navigate to Settings > Product and press Integrations + on the left side navigation bar.
+1. Navigate to Settings > Product > Integrations or Settings > Workspace > Integrations and click the + on the left side navigation bar.
 Select GitHub from the integrations 2.0 grouping.

 2. This will launch the integration configuration wizard.
 The first step is to name your integration and optionally select a template if you have already created one.
 Click Save and continue.